-We also have brand upgraded versions of electric cars like the Tesla Model S Plaid along with hypercars like Roadster and Lotus Evija.
+From electric sedans to pickup trucks and SUVs, everything is going electric.
+We also have electric hypercars like Roadster and Lotus Evija.
 The list includes details of almost all the upcoming electric vehicles heading your way in 2021 and beyond.

 With new electric car news coming in every other week, it becomes difficult to keep track of it all.
 So here is a handy list that covers electric vehicles from all the major manufacturers around the world.